-I currently work in the Litigation and Intellectual Property department with a focus on commercial litigation and intellectual property related disputes.
-Prior to joining Nixon Peabody CWL, I was a Legal Manager at a family office where I was involved in all legal and compliance aspects of the company’s principal investment, corporate and financing transactions; SFC license application; and fund formation.
-Prior to that I have served as an APAC Regional Documentation Specialist for the Global Transaction Services department of Bank of America Merrill Lynch and before that as an Asia Legal Manager in the Legal and Business Affairs department of Electronic Arts.
+I currently work in the Corporate and Commerical department focusing on a variety of corporate matters including corporate finance and M&A. Prior to joining Nixon Peabody CWL, I was a Legal Manager at a family office where I was involved in all legal and compliance aspects of the company’s principal investments, corporate and financing transactions, SFC license application, and fund formation.
+Prior to that I was the APAC Regional Documentation Specialist for the Global Transaction Services department of Bank of America Merrill Lynch and before that as an Asia Legal Manager in the Legal and Business Affairs department of Electronic Arts.
 I began my career as a legal assistant at a leading Wall Street law firm in Hong Kong where I focused on capital markets and M&A transactions including international offerings for Chinese companies.